glblduh/IFBandwidth/README.md

-# WebMonitor
+# IFBandwidth

-Monitor packets going in and out of a specific interface with a web interface.
+Monitors bandwidth of each packets going in and out of a specific interface with a clean web interface.
 This needs libpcap0.8-dev to be installed

 Instructions are as follows